Porgramming-Hero-web-course/batch-4-assignment-1-ashiq50/blog/blog.post.md

 blog:

-Union Types:
+Union Type:

  A union type allows a variable to hold one of several possible types.
 Think of it as "either-or."
 For example, number | string means a value can be either a number or a string.
 This flexibility is invaluable for handling scenarios where inputs might vary, such as optional function parameters or user inputs that can be in different formats.

-example of union types:
+example of union type:

 function printId(id: number | string) {
   if (typeof id === "string") {